 Holy Rosary School communicates to staff the details of the location of student Individual Anaphylaxis Management Plans and ASCIA Action Plans within the school, during excursions, camps and special events conducted, organised, or attended by the school.
-Please note the AscIA Travel Plan for People at Risk of Anaphylaxis requires completion by a registered medical practitioner for domestic or overseas travel.
+Please note the Anaphylaxis requires completion by a registered medical practitioner for domestic or overseas travel.

-Anaphylaxis Management Plans and ASCIA Action Plans & Autoinjectors are located in the school First Aid Room.
+Anaphylaxis Management Plans and ASCIA Action Plans & Autoinjectors are located in the school First Aid Room and in other areas as required.